ainmutaqorrobin/ainmutaqorrobin/README.md

 Here are some of my notable projects:

+- **MicroFrontends Project**: A Micro-Frontends project build using ReactJS and VueJs.
+[Repository Link](https://github.com/ainmutaqorrobin/microproject)
+- **NestJs Used Car Pricing Application**: NestJS project integrated with SQLite for used car pricing.
+[Repository Link](https://github.com/ainmutaqorrobin/used-car-pricing)
 - **Next.js Blog Project**: A blog application built with Next.js and TypeScript.
 [Repository Link](https://github.com/ainmutaqorrobin/nextBlog)
+- **Express Web Application**: An ExpressJS project integrated with MongoDB for user travel experiences.
+[Repository Link](https://github.com/ainmutaqorrobin/expressProject)
 - **Angular Firebase Integration**: An Angular project integrated with Firebase for real-time database and authentication.
 [Repository Link](https://github.com/ainmutaqorrobin/RecipeShop)
-- **Express Web Application**: An ExpressJS project integrated with MongoDB for user travel experiences.
-[Repository Link](https://github.com/ainmutaqorrobin/expressProject)
-- **NestJs Used Car Pricing Application**: NestJS project integrated with SQLite for used car pricing.
-[Repository Link](https://github.com/ainmutaqorrobin/used-car-pricing)

 ## 🌱 Currently Learning

-- Micro-Frontend architecture and implementation strategies
+- Docker and containerization fundamentals
-- Deepening knowledge in modular frontend design and independent deployments
+- Kubernetes for orchestration and scalable application deployment

 Feel free to check out my repositories and leave a star if you find something interesting! 😊